saltyrtc/saltyrtc-meta/Protocol.md

 * The *your_cookie* field SHALL contain the cookie the client has used in its previous messages.
+* The *signed_keys* field SHALL be set in case the server has a permanent key pair: Its value MUST contain the concatenation of the server's session public key and the client's permanent public key NaCl.
+The content of this field SHALL be NaCl public key encrypted by the server's permanent key and the client's permanent key.
+For encryption, the messages' nonce SHALL be used.
 * ONLY in case the client is an initiator, the *responders* field SHALL be set containing a list/an array of the active responder addresses on that path.
 An active responder is a responder that has